Namaste and welcome to Nepal

 How accessible is Nepal for visitors with a mobility impairment?

-Anish, founder of Accessible Nepal, managing the ATO Nepal Office, tells us that Nepal is regarded as heaven on earth in terms of its natural beauty.
+Anish, founder of Accessible Nepal, tells us that Nepal is regarded as heaven on earth in terms of its natural beauty.
 However, due to the lack of basic accessible infrastructure it is turning away many travelers who have a disability but wanted to visit the country.

 Accessible Nepal believes the same and is committed in providing travelers all the travel arrangements.
 We combine value and quality with premier customer service and dedicated trip-planning specialists to provide you with a unique trip of a lifetime by meeting your accessibility needs.